Wedge Hills Lodge

 The dining room offers an intimate setting and rustic feel with woodwork harvested from the surrounding territory, and a unique wood stove from Norway as the centerpiece.

-Fly Fishing Gear Recommendations:
+Fly Fishing Gear:

 - All fishing equipment, flies and lures (extra fly rod is recommended)